-This section is used to describe and explain the main activities used during the testing process, besides a short description of what type of testing was conduct (Unit, System, Etc.).
+This section describes and explains the primary activities used during the testing process, besides a short description of what type of testing was conducted (Unit, System, Etc.).

 #4 – Description of the Application

-Under this section, we should add a very short description of the application that was tested, the main goal here is to let the readers a short review of the application complexity, goals, and the business case behind it.
+Under this section, we should add a concise description of the tested application; the main goal here is to let the readers a short review of the application's complexity, goals, and the business case behind it.

 #5 – References

-Add any important links to the documentation used in the testing project and can be used to support this report, the mandatory references are:
+Add any essential links to the documentation used in the testing project and can be used to support this report; the mandatory references are:

-A test plan was used during the testing process (STD / STP).
+A test plan is used during the testing process (STD / STP).